-The first certified sustainable capital in the world
+Nuuk is the first sustainability certified capital in the world

 How and why

-Nuuk, the capital of Greenland, became the first GSTC certified capital in the world.
+Nuuk, the capital of Greenland, became the first EarthCheck certified capital in the world based on criteria formulated by GSTC.
 This means that throughout every sector we are looking to improve economic, social, cultural and environmental aspects.

 Opening up to the world